strawlion/javascript/es5/README.md

 ## Constructors

-  - Prefer object creation functions over "newable" constructors.
+  - Prefer object literals or object creation functions over "newable" constructors.

     > Why?
 In the majority of cases an object's "lifetime" is rather short.
     Unless used on a large scale, the overhead of "class" declaration often detracts, rather than contributes to understanding of code.
-    The use of `this` generally makes code more difficult to comprehend and can lead to surpsises when used improperly.
+    The use of `this` generally makes code more difficult to comprehend and can lead to surprises when used improperly.

     ```javascript
     // bad